frobijn/nF_nanoframework.github.io/content/getting-started-guides/getting-started-versioning.md

 with:

 - `GlobalSettingsDirectoryPath` is the path to the directory containing another `nano.devices.json` file.
 That file is read first, then the content of this file is used to overwrite the settings per top-level element that is present (*PathToLocalNanoCLR*, *DeviceTypeTargets*, etc.)
 - `NuGetPackageList` is the path to a file that lists the allowed versions of the NuGet packages to use.
-The name of the package should be at the start of the line, followed by whitespace (end of line allowed) and the version of the package.
+The name of the package should be at the start of the line, followed by whitespace (optionally including an end of line) and the version of the package.
 The file format is consistent with the output of `nuget list` at the time of writing.
-If *NuGetPackageList* is omitted, the versions of the NuGet packages is not checked by the *nanoFramework.Versioning* MSBuild task but the consistency of .NET assemblies and firmware packages is still possible.
+If *NuGetPackageList* is omitted, the versions of the NuGet packages are not checked by the *nanoFramework.Versioning* MSBuild task but the consistency of .NET assemblies and firmware packages is still possible.
 - `PathToLocalNanoCLR` is the path to the `nanoclr.exe` file that is used to run the Virtual Device.
 If it is not present, the global tool is used.
 - `PathToLocalCLRInstanceDirectory` is the path to a directory that contains a file `nanoFramework.nanoCLR.dll`.
 The latter implements an alternative Virtual Device runtime.
 If this is not present, the runtime embedded in `nanoclr.exe` is used.
 - `VirtualDeviceSerialPort` is the serial port to use for a Virtual nanoDevice where applications can be deployed to.
 The default is "COM30".
 This setting is used by the Device Explorer of the Visual Studio extension and only has effect if it is present in a `nano.devices.json` in the solution directory or in one of the `nano.devices.json` included by that file.